 Metrics of MESA programs from around the country show that the program is uniquely successful in increasing college-going rates by underrepresented student populations.
 Nevada's demographics and exceptionally low college-going rate, 49th out of 50 states, make this program critical for our middle and high schools.

-One of the core components of the Northern Nevada Math, Engineering, and Science Achievement (NvMESA ) program is the support and encouragement our NvMESA tutors offer the students.
+One of the core components of Northern Nevada MESA program is the support and encouragement our MESA tutors offer the students.

 Our tutors serve not only as volunteers but also as community leaders.
 As a tutor, you are encouraged to work with the teachers and the students alike to develop and enhance hands-on educational activities related to math, engineering, and science.

-In addition to academic support, the MESA partnership helps students prepare for the annual state Science Olympiad competition.
+In addition to academic support, the MESA partnership helps students prepare for the annual Science Olympiad competition.
 Our goal is to help the teams prepare for this event every Fall Semester.
-NvMESA also helps host Science Olympiad when it is held at the University of Nevada, Reno.
+MESA also helps host The Nevada State Science Olympiad when it is held at the University of Nevada, Reno.

 MESA is always looking for volunteers who are interested in math, science, engineering and technology to serve as tutors in our program.
 MESA sessions are currently offered Monday, Tuesday, Thursday and Friday, between the hours of 10 am and 4:30 pm.
 We ask potential volunteers to commit to at least one hour each week.